 Is it Mulled Wine or Wassail?
 While Pondering, Enjoy a Cup of my Warmed Mulled Apple Cider Sangria

 Have you ever wondered the difference between mulled (or spiced) wine and wassail?
 I don't mean to burst your cinnamon bubble, but there is not much difference.
-I have read that mulled wine is enhanced by various whole fruits, whereas wassail uses lemon strictly.
-Since mulled wine and wassail are traditionally homemade family recipes, past down by generations, and the drinks are not likely to be found on store shelves, the two beverages can be nearly identical, which is a spiced wine, ale, or liquor, blended with aromatic spices and often served warm.
+I have read that various whole fruits enhance mulled wine, whereas wassail uses lemon strictly.
+Since mulled wine and wassail are traditionally homemade family recipes passed down by generations, and the drinks are not likely to be found on store shelves, the two beverages can be nearly identical, which is a spiced wine, ale, or liquor, blended with aromatic spices and often served warm.
 Perhaps the origins, history, and traditions of mulled wine and wassail are the difference.

 Mulled or spiced wine dates back to antiquity.
 The Greeks first mixed spices into their wine as an enjoyable drink to extend their harvest and perhaps mask the flavors when the harvest had gone bad.
-Recipes and stories have been found citing the Roman gourmands Apicius and Pliny the elder was wiping up the warm elixir.
+Recipes and stories cited the Roman gourmands Apicius and Pliny the elder was wiping up the warm elixir.
 The Romans called spiced wine “Conditum Paradoxum.”
 However, the Greek physician Hippocrates became the namesake for the wildly popular spiced wine in the medieval period, Potus Ypocras, also known as Hippocras.
 The after-dinner drink was often consumed warmly and valued for its calming properties.
 Hippocrates had a medical theory called the four humours.
 This theory stated that the body was healthy when the four internal liquids (I will let you look that up for yourself) were balanced.
-The Europeans, until the 19th century, believed that this drink had the healing properties and therapeutic values to achieve that balance.
+Until the 19th century, the Europeans believed that this drink had the healing properties and therapeutic values to achieve that balance.
 If the four bodily liquids were not aligned, disease and disabilities were likely.
-Variations of the recipe contained wine, honey, and spices; ginger, cardamom, nutmeg, cloves, and white pepper, to name a few.
+Variations of the recipe contained wine, honey, and spices: ginger, cardamom, nutmeg, cloves, and white pepper, to name a few.
 Ypocras were consumed in copious quantities during festivals like St. John’s Eve or Midsummer’s Eve.

-During the Victorian period in England, Charles Dickens's enjoyment of mulled wine is evident by his references in his classics.
-In his work, A Christmas Carol, Dickens referred to a drink called a ‘smoking bishop.’
-The smoking bishop is a British tavern drink, a variation of mulled wine, that is defined in a 1755 dictionary “as a mixture of wine, oranges, and sugar.”
+During the Victorian period in England, Charles Dickens enjoyed mulled wine, as evidenced by his references in his classics.
+In A Christmas Carol, Dickens referred to a drink called a ‘smoking bishop.’
+The smoking bishop is a British tavern drink, a variation of mulled wine, defined in a 1755 dictionary “as a mixture of wine, oranges, and sugar.”

 "A merry Christmas, Bob!" said Scrooge, with an earnestness that could not be mistaken, as he clapped him on the back.
 "A merrier Christmas, Bob, my good fellow, than I have given you for many a year!
 I'll raise your salary and endeavour to assist your struggling family, and we will discuss your affairs this very afternoon, over a Christmas bowl of smoking bishop, Bob!"
 (Charles Dickens, A Christmas Carol, Stave Five: "The End of It")

-Mulled wine is steep in winter traditions around the world.
-They are called by many different names, Gluhwein (Austria), Quentao (Brazil), Caribou (Canada), Vino Navega’o (Chile), Denmark and Norway (Glogg), Vin Brule (Italy), Bisschopswijn (Netherlands)… and so on.
-The concepts are the same, but the flavors are enhanced by locally grown or available products; for example, the Alsace region in France uses Riesling.
+Mulled wine is steeped in winter traditions around the world.
+It is called by many different names: Gluhwein (Austria), Quentao (Brazil), Caribou (Canada), Vino Navega’o (Chile), Denmark and Norway (Glogg), Vin Brule (Italy), Bisschopswijn (Netherlands)… and so on.
+The concepts are the same, but locally grown or available products enhance the flavors; for example, the Alsace region in France uses Riesling.

 At the time, Wassail recipes often included mulled ale, curdled cream (oh, yum), roasted apples, eggs, cloves, ginger, and nutmeg.
-Still, since there is no official recipe, the flavors changed from family to family, town to town, and country to country.
+Still, there is no official recipe, so the flavors changed from family to family, town to town, and country to country.
 During the Anglo-Saxon period, wine or sugar was not mentioned in the wassail.
-In these ancient recipes, cinnamon was the dominant spice, followed by ginger and spikenard.
+Cinnamon was the dominant spice in these ancient recipes, followed by ginger and spikenard.
 Spikenard, also known as nard, nardin, or muskroot, is an aromatic oil from a flowering plant in the honeysuckle family that hails from Nepal, China, and India.
 The same Roman gourmands, Apicius and Pliny, I mentioned above with spiced wine also used spikenard in their recipes.

-The Act of Wassailing is defined into two distinct versions.
-Either in the form of gatherings of people moving from house to house (caroling) while drinking wassail, singing, and spreading good cheer.
-The other is the blessing of the fruit trees as a way of encouraging a successful autumn crop.
+The Act of Wassailing is defined into two distinct versions, either in the form of gatherings of people moving from house to house (caroling) while drinking wassail, singing, or spreading good cheer.
+The other is the blessing of the fruit trees to encourage a successful autumn crop.
 Wassailing often occurs during the Twelfth Night festival (January 5th), which celebrates the coming of the Christian holiday of Epiphany.
 It also concludes the twelve days of Christmas.
-In medieval times, Twelfth Night meant the end of an entire festival season that began with All Hallows’ Eve in October.
+In medieval times, Twelfth Night ended an entire festival season that began with All Hallows’ Eve in October.
 It was the final day of indulging in holiday food and drink before the villagers had to return to work.
 The genuinely devoted celebrate “Old Twelvey” (January 17th), the original day of the Twelfth Night, until the Gregorian calendar changed in 1752.

 A popular dish to eat on this day with wassail was plum or figgy pudding.
-This dish dates to the 1600s though it did have a brief hiatus in 1647 thanks to the legendary British Statesman Oliver Cromwell.
+This dish dates back to the 1600s, though it had a brief hiatus in 1647 thanks to the legendary British Statesman Oliver Cromwell.
 Pudding was banned, along with Yule logs, caroling, decorations with holly, the smell of goose cooking, and nativity scenes.
 Oliver thought all the celebrations were too pagan for his and his Puritan friends' liking.
 Talk about no fun.
 In 1660, the ban was overturned.
 King George I served plum pudding at his first Christmas banquet, gaining him the nickname the “pudding king.”

 "If music be the food of love, play on.” — Shakespeare Twelfth Night (Act I, Scene 1, lines 1-3)